All Episodes

 The new GM CEO says, hell, we may even have to leave Detroit.

-And then was worried about a thousand jobs being lost in Delaware because GM's gonna cut uh cut back on making Saturns and uh pottics.
+And now a member of Congress from Delaware is upset that General Mowitz's stock price is barely trading above a dollar and then was worried about a thousand jobs being lost in Delaware because GM's going to cut back on making Saturns and Pontiacs.

 Isn't it time for everybody to admit that the political solutions to private sector problems do not work?

-How much bailout money, how many billions have been thrown at General Motors and Chrysler that now demonstrably have not worked.
+How much bailout money, how many billions have been thrown at General Motors and Chrysler that now demonstrably have not worked?

-I'm gonna lose the thousand jobs.
+I'm going to lose the thousand jobs.

 What do these people think businesses are?